Updated Sep 17, 2023 2:45 PM EDT

 LPFM and other broadcast stations needing to operate at a variance as a result of the hurricane can make the request informally to the FCC by e-mail or if necessary, by telephone.
-Electronic filings in CDBS should be made if possible.
-Even if you file in CDBS, the FCC staff can see the filing before the public does and they can "push" an application through the processing system.
+Electronic filings in LMS should be made if possible.

 Requesting a Special Temporary Authority